 These are not my words.
 They are the words of Heike Hamann, a paraglider, a student of psychology, and from what I can gather, a pretty awesome human being.

-To be honest, I didn’t exactly understand all those words when I first heard them.
+To be honest, I didn’t understand most of those words when I first heard them.

 These new words were coming out of the car stereo.
 The car was pointed towards the Blue Mountains, ready for another weekend of rock climbing at the Bell SuperCrag.
-I was listening to an awesome paragliding podcast by Judith Mole, another person I’d never heard of before.
+I was listening to a paragliding podcast hosted by Judith Mole.

 During the podcast, Heike explained what she called ‘The seven steps to dealing with fear in paragliding’.
 She’d had a few scary paragliding experiences and looked quite deeply into how to overcome her own fears and enjoy flying again.